Rural Home Health Services

 - Have a surgical wound requiring treatment

 It is important for people to have access to home health services, both as a post-acute care option and for longer-term treatment.
-With this type of medical care, they may be able to avoid or delay hospitalization, keep costs down, and remain in their homes as long as possible.
+With this type of medical care, they may be able to delay hospitalization, keep costs down, and remain in their homes as long as possible.

 Who can order skilled home health services for Medicare beneficiaries and what is required of them?